You know, I really was content to go on bitching about Republicans for the rest of my mouthy, bloggy life.

 Waking the Sleeping Giant: The Making of a Political Revolution played on Friday night.

 I made friends with Sabrina Schrader from West Virginia, who was in this film.
 West Virginia is going to save the world, y’all — pay attention to what’s going on there.

 Awake: A Dream from Standing Rock played on Saturday night.

-It was exhausting and exhilarating and empowering and worthwhile.
+It was exhausting and exhilarating and empowering.

 I’ve been to many a conference of one sort or another, but never have I been to one that packed in so much.
 This was no fluffy schedule, starting at 8:30 in the morning and ending at midnight or even later if you could stay up.